ScottG489/conjob/README.md

 - Statelessness

 ## Usage
-It's recommended to run **ConJob** using docker but it can also be built then run from source.
+It's recommended to run **ConJob** using docker, but it can also be built then run from source.
 ## Docker
 ```shell script
 docker run -it -v /var/run/docker.sock:/var/run/docker.sock \